-In my experience, Texans and New Yorkers are the people most blatantly proud of their states.
-The rest of us, we like our home states just fine.
-We will tell people about our childhoods there, local history or random anecdotes, but it never seems to have the intensity of those people from Texas or New York.
-I have no issue with this, it is simply an observation and relevant to my recent commissioned piece I finished earlier this month.
+In my experience, Texans and New Yorkers are the people most boisterously proud of their states.
+The rest of us, we seem to like our home states just fine?
+For example, I love Montana.
+Big sky state and all that.
+I’ve exchanged childhood stories, memories, local history, or random anecdotes with others about our hometowns and home states, but it never seems to have the fervor of those from Texas or New York.
+I have no issue with this, it’s more of a casual observation and relevant to a recent commissioned piece I finished earlier this month.
+My client wanted a gift for her husband.
+While she was originally from Florida, her husband was from Texas.
+Like most others I’ve met from The Lone Star State, his home held a very special place in his heart.

-I created a 24in x 24in mixed media work based on the theme of Texas.
+I created a 24 in x 24 in mixed media work based on the theme of Texas.
 To be honest, I know almost nothing about Texas; I have never been there.
-I have never had the desire to visit.
-Therefore, when my client approached me about creating a work based on the state of Texas, I was looking forward to the challenge.
-I enjoy creating works with a theme I wouldn’t normally choose for myself.
-A task of this nature pushes me to work beyond my normal artistic themes, which allows me to grow creatively.
-This work presented an additional challenge because my client’s spouse didn’t want to hang an annoyingly-super-Texas artwork in her house.
-I could tell the idea of an all-Texas themed piece made her a little nervous.
+Beyond Austin, I’ve never had any desire or inclination to visit.
+Therefore, when I was approached about creating a work based on the state of Texas, I was looking forward to the challenge.
+One of my favorite aspects of creating commissioned pieces is exploring themes I wouldn’t normally choose for myself.
+I like to be pushed beyond my normal artistic themes, and grow creatively.
+This work presented an additional challenge because my client didn’t want to hang an annoyingly-super–yay-Texas artwork in her house.
+I could tell the idea of an all-Texas themed piece made her a little nervous, even though she knew the piece would mean a lot to her spouse.

-Before I began, I asked the client to send me some reference images, photos he felt captured the atmosphere and character of Texas.
-Taking his wife into account, I also asked her what elements she appreciated which would work with the Texas theme.
+Before I began, I asked for reference images that captured the atmosphere and character of Texas.
+Taking both humans into account, I also asked her what elements she appreciated which would work with the Texas theme.
 From here, I had enough of an idea to begin the work.

 Image 1: I used acrylic paint to cover the canvas; I wanted the colors to imply vast blue sky at dusk.
 The lower portion was intended to be the start of hills as well as finish setting the color scheme for the work.